Display Accessibility Tools

 Second and later guidance committee meetings

-For second and later guidance committee meetings, please use the following form, which must be saved in 1 PDF along with approvals from all committee members (physically signed, digitally signed or email form) and sent to graduate program director, who will review and sign.
+For second and later guidance committee meetings, please use the following form, which must be saved as 1 PDF, include approvals from all committee members (physically signed, digitally signed, or email form), and sent to the graduate program director, who will review and sign.

-Note that the Second and later Guidance Committee reports need to be uploaded by the student as an annual review after all signatures are obtained.
-This can be done by logging into https://student.msu.edu/, proceeding to gradplan and then annual review.
+Note that the Second and subsequent Guidance Committee reports must be uploaded by the student as part of the annual review after all signatures are obtained.
+This can be done by logging in to https://student.msu.edu/, then going to GradPlan, and then to Annual Review.

 Other forms: PHD Completion form & Graduate School Forms

-Upon successful completion of PhD Thesis Defense, form must be saved in 1 PDF along with approvals from all committee members (either digitally signed or email form) and sent to PA graduate secretary for processing and recording in GradPlan.
+Upon successful completion of the PhD Thesis Defense, the form must be saved as 1 PDF, including approvals from all committee members (either digitally signed or via email), and sent to the PA graduate secretary for processing and recording in GradPlan.

-Additional information regarding Electronic thesis and dissertation submissions can be found at the The Graduate School
+Additional information regarding Electronic thesis and dissertation submissions can be found at The Graduate School

 New ETD Approval Form